Ria424/developers-animatesdk-docs/XMLUI_object/XMLUI8.md

 #### Description

-Method; clears the values of the ListBox or ComboBox control specified by *controlID* and replaces the list or menu items with the label, value pairs specified by *elementItemArray*.
+Method; Clears the values of the ListBox or ComboBox control specified by *controlID* and replaces the list or menu items with the label, value pairs specified by *elementItemArray*.

 #### Example